PaulinaChavez96/Project1/README.md

 WHAT I'VE LEARNED...
 1. Storing items on text files.
-2. Custom functions to help avoid repititive coding.
+2. Anticipating program Errors.
-3. Anticipating program Errors.
+3. Custom functions to help avoid repititive coding.
-4. Optimizing the code.
+4. Optimizing the code using module imports.